Netherlands Bioinformatics Centre: Funding

 The Netherlands Bioinformatics Centre was funded by the Dutch government through the Netherlands Genomics Initiative (NGI) and the BSIK(knowledge infrastructures) programme.

 Support

 The support department of NBIC, BioAssist, consists of task forces that bring together experts in the different fields of Bioinformatics.
 Together, these people identify common problems in their field that they set out to solve in a collaborative way.
 BioAssist also has a group, BioInformatics Research Support (BRS), that helps biological and medical professionals with short bioinformatics projects.

 Education

 The education part of NBIC, BioWise, organizes courses and trainings at different levels.
 They provide awareness training at schools, collaborate with the different bioinformatics education programs at the universities in the Netherlands, and organize trainings for PhD students.
 Also, subject-specific trainings and conferences are organized, either nationally or with other international partners like the Swiss Institute of Bioinformatics.

 Achievements

-Organising Bioinformatics research
+Organising bioinformatics research

-So far, NBIC has achieved its goal of bringing together the different bioinformatics research groups in the Netherlands.
-It is now also partnering up with Dutch universities of Applied Sciences (UAS) in the LOBIN network. in July 2011, four UASes have joined.
+NBIC partnered with Dutch universities of Applied Sciences (UAS) in the LOBIN network. in July 2011, four UASes had joined.